amolenk/ServerlessPonies/README.md

 Click **Reopen in Container** to let VS Code create the container.
 This may take some time, and a progress notification will provide status updates.

+### Name Azure resources

+When the folder has reopened in the development container, open the `src/deployment/deploy.azcli` file in the editor.
+The script contains a `uniqueSuffix` variable that you should change to some other random number to avoid any naming collisions with other deployed instances of the solution.

+Next, open up `src/ClientApplication/Program.cs` and change the value of the `ENVIRONMENT_SUFFIX` constant to the same number you choose in the deployment script.

 ### Create Azure resources

-When the folder has reopened in the development container, open a new Terminal window in VS Code and navigate to the `src/deployment` folder.
+Open a new Terminal window in VS Code and navigate to the `src/deployment` folder.

 Use `az login` to log in to your Azure subscription.